2019 Sweden women's national ice hockey team strike: Relegation

-On 1 April 2018, former AIK IF head coach and alternate captain in the silver medal-winning Olympic teamof 2006 Ylva Martinsen was named head coach of the national team.
+On 1 April 2018, former AIK IF head coach and alternate captain in the silver medal-winning Olympic team of 2006 Ylva Martinsen was named head coach of the national team.

 In April 2018, the national team players announced that they had unionised under the Swedish Ice Hockey Player's Central Organization (SICO), the same union that represents the players of the men's national team and of the top-flight domestic men's league, the SHL.

 In July 2018, the Swedish Olympic Committee announced that it was cutting all funding from the women's national team.

 At the 2019 IIHF Women's World Championship, held in Finland in April 2019, Sweden finished 4th in Group B and 9th overall in the tournament after only managing to win a single game.
 For the first time in history, the country was relegated from the top division of the IIHF.

 In July 2019, the location for the 2019 4 Nations Cup was revealed as Luleå, in northern Sweden.